Who can I contact for help?

 How do I edit my profile?

 To edit your profile, click the Edit My Profile link on the sidebar.
-You might be
+You will be

-prompted to login.
+prompted to login with your OUHSC userID.
+If you do not have an OUHSC userID, please contact us with changes you need to have made.
 The Edit Menu page lists all the types of content that can be

 included on your profile.
 They are grouped into categories and listed in the same